cdbale/Hackathon/README.md

 2. Further define key legal terms & factors with corresponding statistical analysis

+3. Differentially private histogram approach for geospatial data which provides a theoretical guarantee to individual privacy

+### Contact Us

+If you are interested in this work, or want to work with us, please reach out:

 ### Appendices

 [1] Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.